plantoncloud/docs.planton.cloud/site/docs/02-resource-hierarchy.md

 impacting the rest of the application.
 Microservices are often used in cloud-based environments to create scalable and fault-tolerant applications.

-Checkout [Source Code Projects](/source-code-projects) page to learn more.
+Checkout [Microservices](/your-software/microservices) page to learn more.

 #### Environment